 It will take approximately 15 minutes for your pressure cooker to come to pressure.

-If you prefer a smooth texture, use an immersion blender to blend soup until creamy, then add diced ham
+If you prefer a smooth texture, use an immersion blender to blend the soup until creamy, then add diced ham

 Store leftover split pea soup in the refrigerator in an airtight container for up to 5 days.